-Cynthia Goh is a Partner with the Mergers & Acquisitions and Capital Markets Practice Group in Rajah & Tann Singapore LLP.
-She has more than fifteen years’ experience in mergers and acquisitions, schemes of arrangement, reverse takeovers, divestments, corporate finance, capital markets and general corporate work.
+Cynthia Goh is a Partner with the Mergers & Acquisitions and Capital Markets Practice Group at Rajah & Tann Singapore.
+She has more than twenty years of experience in mergers and acquisitions, schemes of arrangement, reverse takeovers, divestments, corporate finance, capital markets and general corporate work.

 Cynthia also advises on securities laws and regulations, stock exchange procedure and compliance issues.

 She was listed as one of Asia’s leading business lawyers in the area of Mergers & Acquisitions in the 2003 AsiaLaw Leading Lawyers survey.
-She has also been cited by the Asia Pacific Legal 500 (2004/2005) as having ‘experience and standing in the market’ and recommended by Asia Pacific Legal 500 (2013) which noted that “Cynthia Goh ..…. provides ‘consistently sound advice’.”
-Recently, she has been selected by her peers for inclusion in The Best Lawyers in Singapore 2013 and 2014 in the field of Mergers & Acquisitions (Copyright 2013 by Woodward/White, Inc., of Aiken, SC) and identified in the AsiaLaw Leading Lawyers 2014 in the area of Corporate-M&A.
+She has also been cited by the Asia Pacific Legal 500 (2004/2005) as having ‘experience and standing in the market’ and recommended by Asia Pacific Legal 500 (2013) which noted that “Cynthia Goh …. provides ‘consistently sound advice’.”
+She has been selected by her peers for inclusion in The Best Lawyers in Singapore 2013 to 2018 in the field of Mergers & Acquisitions (Copyright 2013 by Woodward/White, Inc., of Aiken, SC) and identified in the AsiaLaw Leading Lawyers 2014 in the area of Corporate-M&A.

-She has been involved in both cross-border as well as local deals.
-Recent deals handled include the cross-border deal involving the sale by the Lee Rubber Companies of their entire shareholding interests (representing 100% of the issued share capital) in Anson Company (Private) Limited to Halcyon Rubber Company Pte.
-Ltd. for an aggregate cash consideration of S$450 million; the sale by OCBC Bank and its insurance arm Great Eastern of their stakes in Fraser & Neave, Limited and Asia Pacific Breweries Limited to Thai Beverage and its affiliate for S$3.8 billion; and United Engineers Limited’s competing general offer for shares and convertible bonds of WBL Corporation Limited at S$1.25 billion.
+Cynthia has been involved in both cross-border as well as local deals.
+Some of the more significant transactions handled by her include the recent US$92.87 million acquisition by SGX-listed Moya Holdings Asia Limited of the entire issued share capital of Acuatico Pte.
+Ltd. which, together with its Indonesian subsidiaries, is in the business of developing and operating water treatment facilities and associated distribution pipelines for the distribution of clean water in Indonesia; the sale by the Lee Rubber Companies of their entire shareholding interests (representing 100% of the issued share capital) in Anson Company (Private) Limited to Halcyon Rubber Company Pte.
+Ltd. for an aggregate cash consideration of S$450 million; the sale by OCBC Bank and its insurance arm Great Eastern of their stakes in Fraser & Neave, Limited and Asia Pacific Breweries Limited to Thai Beverage and its affiliate for S$3.8 billion and United Engineers Limited’s competing general offer for shares and convertible bonds of WBL Corporation Limited at S$1.25 billion.
 She was also involved in the high-profile contested control for Parkway Holdings Limited valued at over S$3 billion, for NatSteel Ltd valued at over S$760 million, the competing takeover offers by DBS Group Holdings Ltd and United Overseas Bank Limited for OUB, the competing takeover offer for The Straits Trading Company Ltd, the S$33 billion merger of two fully licensed banks in Singapore, and the S$1 billion merger of two stockbroking companies listed on the Singapore Exchange.